MindscapeHQ/raygun4net/readme.txt

 Remove wrapper exceptions (available in all .NET Raygun providers)

-If you have common outer exceptions that wrap a valuable inner exception which you'd prefer to group by, you can specify these by providing a list:
+If you have common outer exceptions that wrap a valuable inner exception which you'd prefer to group by, you can specify these by using the multi-parameter method:

-raygunClient.AddWrapperExceptions(new List<Type>() { typeof(TargetInvocationException) });
+raygunClient.AddWrapperExceptions(typeof(TargetInvocationException));

 In this case, if a TargetInvocationException occurs, it will be removed and replaced with the actual InnerException that was the cause.
 Note that HttpUnhandledException and the above TargetInvocationException are already defined; you do not have to add these manually.
-This method is provided if you have your own common wrapper exceptions, or a framework is throwing exceptions using its own wrapper.
+This method is useful if you have your own custom wrapper exceptions, or a framework is throwing exceptions using its own wrapper.

 WPF
 ====================